sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to create a custom field.**

-The contactdb is a database of your contacts for [Twilio Twilio SendGrid Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html).
+The contactdb is a database of your contacts for [Twilio SendGrid Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html).

 ### POST /contactdb/custom_fields